Kamut Flour Bread Recipe

 Video

-Kamut Flour Bread Recipe with Biga
+Kamut Flour Bread Recipe

 Ingredients

-- 650 grams of Bread Flour
+- 650 grams bread flour

-- 150 grams of Ivory Wheat Flour
+- 150 grams Ivory wheat flour

-- 880 grams of water
+- 880 grams water

-- 25 grams of sea salt
+- 25 grams coarse salt

-- 4.5 grams of active yeast
+- 4.5 grams active yeast

 Instructions

-- In a large container mix together 550 grams of bread flour with 396 grams of water at 80° to 82° and .5 grams of yeast until combined.
+- In a large container, mix together 550 grams of bread flour with 396 grams of water at 80° to 82° and .5 grams of yeast until combined.
 Cover and let sit at room temperature for 10 to 24 hours or until tripled in size.

-- In a separate large container mix together the remaining 150 grams of bread flour, Kamut, ivory wheat flour, salt, remaining 4 grams of yeast and remaining 484 grams of water at 100 to 102° until combined.
+- In a separate large container, mix together the remaining 150 grams of bread flour, Kamut, ivory wheat flour, salt, remaining 4 grams of yeast, and remaining 484 grams of water at 100 to 102° until combined.

 - Fold the dough by stretching and turning it 6 to 8 times every 20 minutes for 80 minutes.